01386 833050

 Some headpieces already have the throat latch attached and some are separate.
 The throat latch is attached to the rearmost split strap.

-The next step is to attach the browband.
+The second step is to attach the browband.
 Some browbands have a right side up, indicated by a logo or makers button.
 With a curved or wave browband, it is a bit easier to make sure you put it on the right way up.

 Take the headpiece and slide one side of all the straps through the browband loop so the browband sits just above the strap split.
 Do the same with the other side.
 Straighten the browband so that it sits squarely on the headpiece.